 A table on page 7 illustrates the benefits included in the standardized plans.
-Comparisons for plans are available by calling (888) 575-6611.
-You can also access the information at www.nd.gov/ndins.
+Comparisons for plans are available by calling (888) 575-6611 or emailing ndshic@nd.gov.

 Open enrollment in Med sup insurance

 At age 65, all consumers-including those already receiving Medicare due to disability-have a six-month open enrollment period.
 For six months beginning when you are both age 65 or older and enrolled in Medicare Part B, companies must sell you any Med sup plan they offer.
 After this limited open enrollment period, companies can pick and choose whom they will cover.